cpt-westphalen/simple-to-do-list-react-app/README.md

 ## English

 This simple single page app was made as an initial exercise for learning React.
 It is fully functional, even though it doesn't do that much at all.
-It's design is really minimalist, Notion-like.
+Its design is really minimalist, Notion-like.
 It memorizes the list you made with LocalStorage.